 The Last of Us – 2023

-The harrowing tales of The Last of Us Part I and II are custom-fit for TV.
+The harrowing tales of The Last of Us Part I and Part II, and maybe in the future Part III, are custom-fit for TV.
 In an age of dark, violent shows with no boundaries, the story of Naughty Dog’s Joel and Ellie is ready for a wider audience.
 The critically acclaimed games are being brought to life on HBO, with Pedro Pascal and Bella Ramsey occupying the main roles.

 Its release has suffered a setback, and now won’t be gracing our screens until 2023 at the earliest.

 The Witcher’s Netflix debut was red hot, with millions having tuned into both seasons.
 It’s no surprise, then, that The Witcher Season 3 will continue Henry Cavill’s portrayal of Geralt of Rivia.
 There is so much of the franchise’s lore and stories to tell that have gone unexplored, that The Witcher could be around for a few more seasons yet.